lcreteig/amsterdown/README.md

 that the main file will be called `index.Rmd`, then hit OK.
-Then, create a new RStudio project by going to “File” \> “New Project…” \> “Existing Directory”, then “Browse…” to the directory you just created (`index`, or whatever you named it to), and finally hit “Create Project” Click “Build Book” from the Build pane to render the thesis to an output format of your choosing.
+Then, create a new RStudio project by going to “File” \> “New Project…” \> “Existing Directory”, then “Browse…” to the directory you just created (`index`, or whatever you named it to), and finally hit “Create Project”.
+Click “Build Book” from the Build pane to render the thesis to an output format of your choosing.